Leaderboard

 Showing content with the highest reputation on 03/18/21 in all areas

-And I can't begin to understand the dislike bordering hatred for a chap who gave me some of the most memorable moments in my time supporting City and who established us as a top half second tier club for the first time in 50 years.
+2. And I can't begin to understand the dislike bordering hatred for a chap who gave me some of the most memorable moments in my time supporting City and who established us as a top half second tier club for the first time in 50 years.
 I watch his career with interest, as I do many other players and managers who've left City.
 But I'm not that fussed what Sunderland achieve.
-So at least we agree on one thing8 points
+So at least we agree on one thing

-One could argue that here it was not so much that over time the players saw through him as maybe that here he took over a team that were largely devoted to the previous manager who had brought them success.
+4. One could argue that here it was not so much that over time the players saw through him as maybe that here he took over a team that were largely devoted to the previous manager who had brought them success.
 That was a strong unit to win over, not just for LJ but for players coming into the club.
 Successful teams often need breaking up as they can be resistant to change not just towards the manager but also from incoming players.
 Has Klopp now become ‘streaky’ with players that have enjoyed success?
 Is it that the players have seen through him or that a clique of players are more self confident and and less inclined to take advice and instruction.
-At Sunderland I suspect players who have not enjoyed recent success at the club would be more likely to respond positively to a new manager as ours did to Cotts when he first came in.4 points
+At Sunderland I suspect players who have not enjoyed recent success at the club would be more likely to respond positively to a new manager as ours did to Cotts when he first came in.

-I don't hate the chap.
+5. I don't hate the chap.
 He's just not very likeable I'm afraid.
 Positively irritating - David Brent - obnoxiously full of himself.
 In his last 18 months or so he took the joy out of watching City for me.
 I find it amazing that others don't feel that... ...but we are all City fans.
 Nigel Pearson - who has managed only 100 or so games more than LJ but has achieved so much more - is a massive upgrade.
-Onwards and upwards!3 points
+Onwards and upwards!

 3 points